tldr-pages/tldr/pages/linux/cacaview.md

 # cacaview

-> Display a image in PMN format.
+> Display an image in PMN format.
 > More information: <https://packages.debian.org/sid/caca-utils>.

 - Display a image: